dintellect/Address-validator-and-classifier/README.md

 ### Real Time Web Results

-To be more specific with the addresses a web scraper was added as a layer which scrapes the top 10 pages result from web.The text data extracted is cleaned and preprocessed using NLP methods.
+To be more specific with the addresses a web scraper was added as a layer which scrapes the top 10 pages result from web.
+The text data extracted is cleaned and preprocessed using NLP methods.

 ### Google API